Webstop/core-styles/docs/guide/components.md

 The component name is the unique name of the component; it is _important_ you don't give two components the same name.

-The component name also acts as a namespace for all subclasses and attributes of the component.
+The component name also acts as a namespace for all modifier classes and attributes of the component.

 Consider the Price component.